RaitoBezarius/accel-turn-poc/README.md

 Hmmmm.
 As for Python, you need Twisted and enum34 lib.
 It's for Python 2.7 btw.
 Don't have time to work with Py3.
 For client, I hope that it won't be shitty build system and that will allow me to work on Linux and Windows at the same time. :)

+## License
+See the LICENSE file for more information.

 * Freezing isn't the only anime to featuring acceleration ability, Fate/Zero too, Kyoukaisenjou to Horizon, and a lot of animes loves to show that.
 * Anime Inside.
 (TM)